DuncanCasteleyn/Discord-Self-Bot/README.md

 # Discord self bot
-Discord self bot is an easy to use interface that provides a selfbot programmed in the c# language.
+Discord self bot is an easy to use interface that provides a self bot programmed in the c# language.

-You simply run the program enter your user token and press connect, the application will then go to the background and you can execute commands in difrent channels and guilds.
+You simply run the program enter your user token and press connect, the application will then go to the background and you can execute commands in diferent channels.
+The self bot only responds to you other people that execute commands are ignored, like a self bot should work.

 The bot is a work in progress and uses the Discord.Net library see https://discord.foxbot.me/docs/index.html for more information.

-License
+## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by